ldojo/ocp4-operator-catalog-management/README.md

 ## Specifications

-This mechanism has been tested with Openshift 4.3 and 4.4.
+This mechanism has been tested with Openshift 4.3 and 4.4 and 4.5.
 It is assumed to also work with Openshift 4.(x < 3), but has not been tested.

 ## Purpose of this project